 As we wait for Side B of this two-album project, we’re more than happy to spend time with these contemplative cuts.

-Thomas Rhett's Country Again (Side A) is out 4/30 via Big Machine Label Group.
+Thomas Rhett's 2021 album, Country Again (Side A), is out now via Big Machine Label Group.

 For more Thomas Rhett, see below: